srinivasmograph/multithreaded-chatserver-cpp20/README.md

 * Support chat rooms
 * Broadcast messages using a message queue

-This is a Systems-level project using modern C++ to demonstrate:

-* Memory-safe programming
-* Multithreading
-* OS-level networking (sockets)

 ### Tools & Technologies:

 * **C++20** – Modern language features.